 by Tracy Johnson

-The world moves fast and your audience has high expectations.
-That alone should be enough to cause us to reconsider how we promote stations.
-Every element is an opportunity to entertain, position and inspire action.
-But most stations keep running out the same type of content.
+The world moves fast and listeners have high expectations.
+That alone should be enough to reconsider how a station brand is promoted.
+Every element is an opportunity to entertain, and promote.
+But most stations keep running out the same old audio.
+That needs to change.
 We need promos with content.

-Here are four ways to fire up your promo campaigns with content.
+Here are four ways to fire up promos with content.

-Get rid of claims and all promos built around positioning.
-Yes, positioning is important, but we’ll deal with that later (#4).
+Get rid of claims built around positioning.
+Yes, I repeat: positioning is important.
+But we’ll deal with that later (point #4).

 Peppy and Zippy, with the most fun in the morning.
 Miss a day, miss a lot.
 Weekday mornings from 6-10 on (station).